Tropical cyclones in 2017: North Indian Ocean

+The 2017 North Indian Ocean cyclone season was a below average yet deadly season in the annual cycle of tropical cyclone formation.
+This season produced only three named storms, of which one only intensified into a very severe cyclonic storm.

+The season officially had an early start compared with the last two seasons, with the formation of Cyclone Maarutha over the Bay of Bengal in mid-April.
+Cyclone Mora, formed in late May over the Bay of Bengal.
+At its peak intensity, it was equivalent to a marginal Category 1 hurricane on the Saffir–Simpson hurricane wind scale.
+The cyclone produced severe flooding across Sri Lanka, India, Myanmar and Bangladesh and caused 15 deaths directly and 208 deaths indirectly.
+The floods persisted in Bangladesh since a Deep Depression over Bay of Bengal made landfall and killed 156 people in Bangladesh.
+A depression formed in northwestern Bay of Bengal and produced torrential rainfall.
+It was followed by a depression over Jharkhand which killed 70 people in West Bengal.
+Under the influence of strong monsoon surge a disturbance developed over Bay of Bengal travelled westwards and intensified to an unnamed depression.
+It also affected neighboring Karachi in Pakistan.
+A strong monsoon surge prevented formation of systems until a deep depression formed over West Bengal in October and caused heavy rainfall.
+A couple of depressions formed between mid-October and November which continued the rain spell causing destruction of life and property.
+Very Severe Cyclonic Storm Ockhi formed in early December and wreaked havoc in the countries where it impacted.
+It was equivalent to a strong Category 3 hurricane on the Saffir–Simpson scale at peak intensity.
+The twin storm of Ockhi was a deep depression which originated in Bay of Bengal while its counterpart was in Arabian Sea.

 Systems

 January

 In January 2017, 12 storms formed.
-Tropical 14U, the strongest system this January 2017, affected the Northern Territory and the Western Australia.
-Surprisingly, 01W (Auring) formed in January 7 on the West Pacific and lasted until the 16th.
+Tropical Low 14U, the strongest system this January 2017, affected the Northern Territory and the Western Australia.
+Surprisingly, 01W (Auring) formed on January 7 on the West Pacific and lasted until the 16th.

 February

 In February, 16 systems formed.
-Cyclone Dineo, one of the deadliest tropical cyclones on record in the South-West Indian Ocean and Southern Hemisphere, hit Mozambique and lasted from 13 February to 17th of the same month.
+Cyclone Dineo, one of the deadliest tropical cyclones on record in the South-West Indian Ocean and Southern Hemisphere, hit Mozambique and lasted from February 13 to 17th of the same month.
 On the West Pacific, Bising formed and lasted from 3rd – 7th of this month.

 March

 On March, 11 storms formed.
 Cyclone Enawo, was the strongest cyclone to strike Madagascar since Gafilo in 2004.

 April

 10 storms formed on April.
 One notable storm is Cyclone Ernie on Australian Region, is one of the quickest strengthening tropical cyclone on modern record.
 Crising also formed and affected Philippines in its lifespan.

 May

 5 systems formed on May.
 Tropical Storm Adrian, the earliest-known formation of a named storm in eastern Pacific proper, formed on May 9 and lasted until 10th of this month.
 Cyclone Donna also formed, which is the strongest Off-season South Pacific Cyclone on the month of May.